-Even though it’s no longer the high season for tourists, Amsterdam in October is still pleasant enough to be worth the visit.
-Off-season hotel rates, mild temperatures and fewer lines at tourist attractions make autumn an ideal time for travelers hoping to enjoy all Amsterdam has to offer while saving a little money.
+Although it’s no longer the high season for tourists, weather in Amsterdam in October is still pleasant enough to be worth the visit.
+Off-season hotel rates, mild temperatures, and fewer lines at tourist attractions make autumn an ideal time for travelers hoping to enjoy all that the Netherlands' capital city has to offer while also saving a little money.

 Museums in Amsterdam

-Another world-famous international attraction in Amsterdam is the Van Gogh Museum, which houses hundreds of paintings, drawings and letters by one of the most famous Dutch artists in history.
-In addition to being a top attraction in Amsterdam, the Van Gogh Museum is one of the most-visited art museums in the world, so you may want to plan an entire day around this attraction.
-It's open from 9 a.m. to 6 p.m. every day except Friday, when it's open until 10 p.m.
+Another world-famous attraction in Amsterdam is the Van Gogh Museum, which houses hundreds of paintings, drawings, and letters by one of the most famous Dutch artists, Vincent Van Gogh.
+In addition to being a top attraction in Amsterdam, the Van Gogh Museum is one of the most-visited art museums in the world, so you may want to buy advance tickets online and plan to spend a day at this attraction.